linq2db/linq2db/NuGet/Readme.txt

 - improvement: [Merge] Merge operation will throw LinqToDBException: "Column <column_name> doesn't exist in source" if projection in source query doesn't select needed field
 - improvement: [Merge][MS SQL] Prefer parameters over literals for binary types in client-side source to avoid generation of huge SQL queries
 - improvement: [BulkCopy] BulkCopy operation will throw LinqToDBException: "BulkCopyOptions.KeepIdentity = true is not supported by BulkCopyType.RowByRow mode" if KeepIdentity set to true for unsupported copy mode (#1037)
+- improvement: [BulkCopy][SAP HANA] BulkCopy operation will throw LinqToDBException if BulkCopyOptions.KeepIdentity set to true for unsupported provider version to avoid unexpected results (#1037)
+- improvement: [BulkCopy][Firebird] BulkCopy operation will throw LinqToDBException if BulkCopyOptions.KeepIdentity set to true to avoid unexpected results (#1037)

 - fix: fixed another case of defect #170, where default(T) value could be selected for non-nullable field instead of NULL from left join, if SelectMany() call used in source (#1012)
 - fix: [MS SQL, Sybase] updated Merge insert operation to respect SkipOnInsert mapping flag for identity fields when no custom insert expression specified.
 With this fix merge operation will allow database to generate identity value instead of use of value from source (#914)